IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 This rule-based text classification model is intended to identify keywords and assign both topic labels and publication type categories across the unlabelled rock news headlines.
 A set of pre-defined rules was manually created for this purpose.
 The core keywords of the rock news headlines' semantic landscape comprise the following: "album", "single", "song', "show", "tour" and "video".
 The keywords are the basis to derive the classification rules and to assign human-readable contextualized tags.

 + The diversity of the rock news headlines' semantic landscape was better captured by the LDA Gensim Ensemble model than the LDA Scikit-learn model
++ Innacurate tagging was shown in coth models but is more expressive in the scikit learn.

 **Manual rule-based text classification Vs. Unsupervised Machine Learning classification**
 <br>The alluvial diagram below is based on the test set.